andrew/ultimate-awesome/README.md

 - [awesome-vector-database](https://github.com/xiaomingx/awesome-vector-database) - A curated list of resources, tools, tutorials, and libraries for exploring and utilizing vector databases.
 This repository aims to provide comprehensive insights into the use of vector databases for efficient data retrieval, similarity search, and machine learning applications. .
 - [awesome-message-queue](https://github.com/yougg/awesome-message-queue) - A list of open source message queue middlewares and MQ cloud services.
 - [awesome-complex-systems-community](https://github.com/yrCSS/awesome-complex-systems-community) - A list of awesome resources for new (and less new) members of the Complexity Science research community.
+- [awesome-auditable-ai](https://github.com/yzhao062/awesome-auditable-ai) - A curated list of papers, tools, datasets, benchmarks, and standards for building, evaluating, and auditing reliable AI agents.
 - [awesome-leetcode](https://github.com/zhuifengshen/awesome-leetcode) - LeetCode Efficient Training Guide!.
 - [awesome-client-side-gpu](https://github.com/zkmopro/awesome-client-side-gpu) - Awesome things around client-side GPU ecosystems.
 - [ru-awesome-devops](https://github.com/znhv/ru-awesome-devops) - Список с актуальной документацией для DevOps.